everpeace/cookbook-mesos/README.md

 configure slave configuration files.
 If you choose `mesosphere`, `node[:mesos][:prefix]` would be overridden by `/usr/local` because mesosphere package installs deploy files to the directory.

 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-slave-env.sh`

+### mesos::docker-executor
+install [mesos-docker executor](https://github.com/mesosphere/mesos-docker).  currently only Mesos 0.14.0 is supported.

+__NOTE__: This cookbook DOES NOT install docker automatically.
+So, you need to install docker manually. see [./sample/mesosphere/Vagrantfile](https://github.com/everpeace/cookbook-mesos/tree/master/example/mesosphere/Vagrantfile)

 Usage
 ----